Wedding Guest List Manager: Complete Planning Kit - Cheese Wedding Cake Shop

 You can determine your maximum guest count by dividing your total budget by the estimated cost per guest in your area, keeping in mind that the average U.S. wedding hosts 167 guests.
 When finalising numbers, plan for a 75% attendance rate from your guest list.

 If you're working with a limited budget, consider reducing your guest count before cutting other essential elements.
 This will help maintain the quality of your celebration while staying within your financial means.
-Venue and catering typically consume 50% of the wedding budget, making guest count reduction a crucial cost-saving strategy.
+Venue and catering typically consume 50% of the wedding budget, making the guest count a crucial cost-saving strategy.

 Cost Per Guest Calculator